 The machine speed exceeded the rated speed of rotation.
 This parameter is defined separately for each machine, depending on the type of turbine, regulation protection, and implementation project.
-Number of run-outs significantly affects machine lifetime.
+A number of run-outs significantly affect machine lifetime.

-A machine condition where the stator current is above the rated or those agreed with contract.
+A machine condition where the stator current is above the rated or those agreed with the contract.

 Overheating of stator/winding iron may be a result of overloading or operation during a machine fault.
-The boundaries are defined by the standards and for each machine it its implementation phase.
+The boundaries are defined by the standards and for each machine in its implementation phase.

 The same as with overheating, the extensive vibrations may be a result of overloading or operation during a machine fault.
 This is also regulated with standards.